 The Rams were founded in 1936 in Cleveland, Ohio.
 In 1946, the team relocated to Los Angeles, making the NFL the first coast-to-coast professional sports entertainment industry.

 The Rams made their first Super Bowl appearance in 1980 when they were eventually defeated by the Pittsburgh Steelers, 31-19.

-The Rams were on the move yet again, this time to St. Louis, Missouri following the 1994 season.
-Five seasons after relocating, the St. Louis Rams, led by Hall of Fame quarterback Kurt Warner, won their first Super Bowl in 2000 defeating the Tennessee Titans, 23-16.
+Following the 1994 season, the Rams moved to St. Louis.
+Five seasons after relocating, the St. Louis Rams, led by Hall of Fame quarterback Kurt Warner, won their first Super Bowl in 2000, defeating the Tennessee Titans, 23-16.

-The Rams moved a record fourth time, returning to Los Angeles before the 2016 NFL season.
+The Rams returned to Los Angeles before the 2016 NFL season.